 8:55pm: I arrive home and bring the bins inside the house.
 I am ready for a nice cooked meal, my husband made and a glass of chardonnay.
 During dinner I share my funny moments about the day and what the show experience was like.

 10:20pm: I am exhausted and feel as though I completed a marathon.
 My eyes are tired and ready for bed.
 My alarm is set for 5:00 am.
 I am excited that tomorrow only means a few tasks for setup - remove the pollen and dust on the table cloths and setup all the products.
 I fall fast asleep.
 Tomorrow is a new day.

 - 0 comment

-- Tags: Bay Area Made, designer lisa ramos, handbag designer, Jewelry Designer, jewelry made in california, Made in California, Made In USA, starting a business, women entrepreneurs
+- Tags: Art & Wine Shows, Bay Area Festivals, Bay Area Made, designer lisa ramos, handbag designer, Jewelry Designer, jewelry made in california, Made in California, Made In USA, Roadshow Artist, starting a business, women entrepreneurs